RojoRevolution/001_Code_Refactor/README.md

     - Added Alt Tags to the three images housed within the <main> content
     - Changed the primary div for the sidebar to <aside>
     - Added Alt Tags to the three icons in the <aside> section
-    - Footer div was not changed because the <footer> should be part of a larger section, not a section on it's own.

 # CSS Changes: